 Courtesy of Wittenberg Athletics

-SPRINGFIELD, Ohio – Wittenberg University has named Noah Moran, J.D., as the interim head coach of the men’s & women’s swimming and diving programs, it was announced by Director of Athletics & Recreation, Dr. Gary Williams, on Tuesday, Oct.
-23, 2018.
+Springfield, OH – Noah Moran, J.D., who served as the interim head coach of the men’s & women’s swimming & diving program’s at Wittenberg for the 2018-19 season, has officially been named as the program’s next head coach, as announced by Vice President & Director of Athletics, Dr. Gary Williams, on Monday, April 1st.

-Moran comes to Wittenberg after serving in the same position at NCAA Division II member Tiffin University from 2015-18.
+Moran came to Wittenberg back in the fall in the interim capacity after serving as the head coach at NCAA Division II member Tiffin University from 2015-18.
 Prior to his head coaching stint at Tiffin, Moran was also the head coach for the Turkish Swimming Federation from August 2014 to March of 2015.

 During his time at the helm of the Tiffin program, Moran helped lead five swimmers to qualify for the NCAA Div.
 II Swimming & Diving Championships and also implemented new training methods that led to student-athletes recording 34 new school records in just three seasons.